idleberg/Paraiso-Prism/README.md

 ## Installation

-You will need to include a `.css` file of your choice and `prism.js` in your HTML page.
+You will need to include `paraiso-*.css` and `prism.js` in your HTML page.
 For further instructions, please refer to [this page](http://prismjs.com/index.html#basic-usage).

 ## License